-Our executive officers, directors, 5% or greater stockholders and their affiliates beneficially owned approximately 69% of our voting stock as of November 30, 2014.
-Upon the closing of this offering and the concurrent private placement, that same group will beneficially own approximately 50% of our outstanding voting stock, which does not include any effect of these stockholders, other than NEA, purchasing additional shares in this offering.
-Therefore, even after this offering and the concurrent private placement these stockholders will have the ability to influence us through this ownership position.
+As of December 31, 2015, our executive officers, directors, 5% or greater stockholders and their affiliates beneficially owned approximately 50% of our voting stock.
 These stockholders may be able to determine all matters requiring stockholder approval.
 For example, these stockholders, acting together, may be able to control elections of directors, amendments of our organizational documents, or approval of any merger, sale of assets, or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may believe are in your best interest as one of our stockholders.